CodeReclaimers/neat-python/examples/xor/README.md

 ## The examples ##

 * `evolve-feedforward.py` shows how to evolve a feed-forward neural network with sigmoidal neurons.
-This is currently the behavior you get if you stick with the *neat-python* defaults.

 * `evolve-feedforward-parallel.py` evolves the same type of network as `evolve-feedforward.py`, but this example shows how you can make use of multiple processors to evaluate networks in parallel.

 * `evolve-spiking.py` evolves a network of spiking neurons, using Izhikevich's neuron model from ["Simple model of spiking neurons"](http://www.dis.uniroma1.it/~gori/Sito_GG/Modellistica_files/2003%20Net.pdf) in 2003.